Dubby20/CodeCampLog/index.md

 ## Tuesday July 4th, 2017
 * Completed some of the Basic Javascript Challenges on FreeCodeCmp
 * Learnt how to concatenate strings with the plus and equals operator, to find length of a string, to nest one array within another array, manipulate arrays with push, pop, shift and unshift, to pass values to functions with arguments, Global scope and its functions.

+## Wednesday July 5th, 2017
+* Discussed about projects we would like to achieve
+* Learnt how to create a countdown timer
+* Completed more Basic Javascript Challenges on FreeCodeCamp